Carbon Neutral Agenda

 Their website also has lots simple food hacks and tips to help you learn how to reduce your food waste from the moment you start thinking about shopping through to when you are cooking, preparing and serving your meals.

 The way we’re using water is changing especially with more of us staying at home.
 Reducing the amount of water you use can impact your carbon foot print and your bills.
 South East Water offer a range of freebies that will reduce water wastage in your home.

 More time at home means more time gardening.
 Did you know hoses and sprinklers can use up to 1,000 litres of water an hour – as much as a family of six uses in a day!
 There are plenty of ways to reduce the amount of water you use whilst still keeping your garden looking great.
-South East water have plenty of tips on how you can save water this summer.

 Reduce, Reuse Recycle

 Reducing what you waste is a great way to reduce your carbon footprint.

 From thinking differently about what you buy, to using re-usable items, and composting at home - there are lots of ways to make a real difference.

 Currently, over 5% of the UK’s total annual carbon and water footprints result from clothing consumption.
 But if clothes stayed in active use for nine months longer (extending their average life to around three years), this would reduce their carbon, water and waste footprints by 20-30%.
 Extending the average life of clothes by just three months of active use would lead to a 5-10% reduction.